AtmegaBuzz/evm/README.md

 # evm
-simple replication of EVM(Electronic Voting Machine)
+simple and basic replication of EVM(Electronic Voting Machine)